Fajar-RahmadJaya/KeyTik/README.md

 **11. And many more.**

-## How To Use KeyTik As Auto Clicker :
+## How To Use Automation Tool :
+Automation tools come bundled as one with KeyTik download.
+It count as profile in text mode, so all of it can use KeyTik feature.
+I take it from my side project on [AutoHotkey Script Collection And Template](https://github.com/Fajar-RahmadJaya/AutoHotkeyCollection).
+I add comment on the script to make it easier to change.
+So if there are ";" on the line in script that mean after it or ";" right is comment and what you can change is before it or left ";".
+Example : '''space:: ; This is comment'''.
+On that example 'space' is what you can change and '; this is comment' is the comment.
+Comment mean AutoHotkey not detect it as input which mean comment is not affecting script.
+### Auto Clicker:
-Auto clicker come bundled as one with download.
-If you don't need auto clicker you can stil delete it whenever you want.
-I take it from my side project on [AutoHotkey Script Collection And Template](https://github.com/Fajar-RahmadJaya/AutoHotkeyCollection) with default is 'e' as condition to do auto clicker.
-So whenever you hold the 'e' key on you keyboard, it will simulate left click infinitely with 100 millisecond between each left click and stop when you release 'e' key.
-You can adjust it as you will  like change the 'e' key, change left click and change interval.
+Auto Clicker default is to simulate 'left click' when holding 'e' key with 100 milisecond interval.
+You can adjust it to your preference  like change the 'e' key, change left click and change interval.
 For more guide on how to adjust or download the script, go to AutoHotkey Script Collection And Template releaseon [Auto Clicker When Holding Specific Key](https://github.com/Fajar-RahmadJaya/AutoHotkeyCollection/releases/tag/AutoClickHoldingKey).

+### Screen Clicker :
+Screen clicker work with It work with simulate 'left click' on specific screen coordinate.
+You can change coordinate and interval to your preference.
+Dont wory because KeyTik also comes with tool to find screen coordinate then it will automatically copy.

+### Screeen Coordinate Auto Detect And Copy :
+To make screen clicker editing easier.
+I also include coordinate detector to KeyTik.
+On dafault, you just need to move your cursor to desired position then press 'space'.
+After that, it will show coordinate and automatically copy it.
+You can then just paste whenever you want.
+You can also change 'space' part to you prevference.

+### Multiple Files Opener :
+You can open multiple files only with one key or more.
+In default, it use alt + left to open some files or program.
+You can change files path with your files or programs path to your preference.
+Make sure you change files path to yours because in default it only give you path example not the actual path.

 ## User Safety (For Those Who Worry About Virus Or Data Safety) :
 I don't make this software for that reason and this software is open source, so you can rest assured.
 If you still have doubt, you can try [Virus Total](https://www.virustotal.com/gui/home/upload) to scan it.
 Virus Total is known for it being a free online service that analyzes files and URLs for viruses, malware, and other malicious content by scanning them with a wide range of antivirus engines and security tools.
 The scan is done each version release to ensure safety.
 The conclusion is, i don't intend to add virus or take your personal data intentionally or without your permission.
 I want to build trust for KeyTik user so they can use KeyTik without worry.
 Here is my scan using virus Total if you have doubt (You can also scan for yourself if you want 100% certain) :